fluffyfoxxo/Bing-Wallpaper-for-Mac/README.md

-# Bing Wallpapaer for Mac
+# UHD Bing Wallpapaer for Mac
 A simple Python script capable of batch-downloading and setting UHD version of Bing image of the day as wallpaper on macOS.

 ## Usage